 The attorney will explain what rights you are giving up by signing the release.
 Often, employees learn that there were rights they had that they didn’t know about.

-Employees should understand that once the sign a release, it’s very difficult to overturn the release – even when fraud, duress, or undue influence was used to pressure the employee to sign.
+Employees should understand that once they sign a release, it’s very difficult to overturn the release – even when fraud, duress, or undue influence were used to pressure the employee to sign.

 Speak with an experienced California severance and release agreement attorney before you sign any contracts